galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-analysis-with-askomics-it/tutorial.md

 ## Results management

-The results page display the saved queries.
-Queries are sorted by the most recently.
-At the end of the table, action button can be used to preview the result, download or send it to Galaxy history.
+The results page displays the saved queries.
+Queries are sorted by creation date.
+At the end of the table, action buttons can be used to preview the result, download or send it to Galaxy history.

 > ### {% icon hands_on %} Hands-on: Edit query name
 > 1. Go to the *Results* page